GandhiCloudLab/waiops-sevone/01-proactive-incident-resolution-with-watson-aiops-and-sevone/readme.md

 ## 8. Story Detail and Runbook
-Again, coming back to Story.
-I could see there is a runbook associated with this event.
+Again, coming back to Story. we could see there is a runbook associated with this event.

 Watson AIOPs has a comprehensive Runbook management system, which allows you to define runbooks, associate with the events and execute them.
 The runbooks can be manual, semi-automatic or fully automatic.
 The runbook association to an event happens automatically based on pre-configured rules defined at the time of creating the runbook.
 You can also configure the option to trigger the runbook automatically if an incident happens.
 In this case, the runbook is associated with this event based on the preconfigured rules and waiting for manual execution.

-I want to see the Preview of the Runbook details.
+We want to see the Preview of the Runbook details.

 <img src="images/18-story-details.png">

 ## 9. Execute  Runbook

-Once I review the runbook details, I start the runbook to execute.
+Once we reviewd the runbook details, we start the runbook to execute.

 <img src="images/19-runbook1.png">
 <img src="images/19-runbook2.png">